AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Wizard.md

 ### Arcanist

-As a wizard, you become an [Arcanist](Arcana.md).
+As a wizard, you become an [[Arcana|arcanist]].
 For each of your wizard levels, your arcanist level increases by 1.

 ### Spatial Sense